 \section{Comparison with unstructured sparsity}

 In this section, we compare the quality of the models pruned with \ours against other unstructured sparsity methods.
-Table \ref{table::unstructured} summarizes the average accuracy of the models across eight downstream tasks and the model perplexity on WikiText2 dataset.
-The results indicate that while unstructured sparsity consistently outperforms the hybrid sparsity, the gap between the two is not significant, showing that \ours is helping bridging the gap between unstructured sparsity and semi-structured sparsity.
+Table \ref{table::unstructured} summarizes the average accuracy of the models across eight downstream tasks and the model perplexity on the WikiText2 dataset.
+The results indicate that while unstructured sparsity consistently outperforms the hybrid sparsity, the gap between the two is not significant, showing that \ours helps bridge the gap between unstructured sparsity and semi-structured sparsity.